 5. “Compare and despair.”

-All in all, just like Homer Simpson says of beer, technology is the cause and solution to all of life’s problems.
+All in all, just like Homer Simpson says of beer, technology may be both the cause and solution to all of life’s problems.
 Technology makes our lives more certain, convenient, and entertaining, but we lose out on chances to practice coping with uncertainty, inconvenience, and boredom.

 The solution?
 Remember the saying about the mind being a wonderful servant but a terrible master?
 Same goes for technology.
 Ironically, a number of excellent online interventions are available for social anxiety, from apps to teletherapy.
 And according to the research, they work.